datatogether/research/web_archiving/readme.md

 * _**Crawl storage format(s)**:_ storage format(s) in which web archiving results are stored.

-* _**Capture raw response?**:_ does the software capture and archive the raw HTTP server responses along with the web page content?
+* _**Capture raw response**:_ does the software capture and archive the raw HTTP server responses along with the web page content?

-* _**Handle JavaScript?**:_ can the software process JavaScript that may be present in web pages?
-(This can range from ignoring JavaScript, to being limited to reading only the text of the JavaScript code, to running a JavaScript interpreter and acting on the results.)

-* _**Handle web forms?**:_ can the software analyze web forms and submit queries to get results from the forms?
+* _**Extract links from JavaScript**:_ Can the software read the text of JavaScript (even if it can't execute the JavaScript) and extract links/URLs from the text?

+* _**Run JavaScript**:_ Can the software run JavaScript (e.g., using a headless browser, PhantomJS, or some other technology)?

-* _**Handle Flash?**:_ can the software analyze Adobe Flash content?
-(Note: this means to do more than merely store the `.swf` file.)
+* _**Extract links from Flash**:_ Can the software analyze Adobe Flash content to extract links/URLs?

-* _**Handle databases?**:_ can the software harvest the content of databases?
-(Note: although this sometimes requires handling web forms, for some websites database access is via POST or GET URLs; this is why this is a separate column.)
+* _**Run Flash**:_ Can the software run Adobe Flash content?

+* _**Targeted scraping**:_ Can the user specify how subregions of web pages should be processed?
+(E.g., using some kind of rule-based scraping or pattern languages like XPath.)

+* _**Manual from interaction**:_ Can the user define ways of interacting with web forms?
+This typically means describing web page scraping procedures.
+Usually these are defined using a scripting language of some kind, but some software systems offer using a visual GUI to define scraping procedures.

+* _**Auto form extraction**:_ Can the software automatically infer how to interact with web forms, and interrogate the data resource behind the web form?

-* _**Browse?**:_ does the software offer a way to browse the archives it creates?
+* _**Browse**:_ does the software offer a way to browse the archives it creates?

-* _**Playback?**:_ does the software offer a way to view/playback the contents of archives it creates?
+* _**Playback**:_ does the software offer a way to view/playback the contents of archives it creates?

 * _**Full-text search**:_ does the software offer a way to search the contents of the archives it creates?